-When you have an idea about the factors that contribute to increasing the risk of older adult falls, it’s much easier to focus on the fall prevention strategies that are most suited for your specific situation.
+When you have an idea about the factors contributing to increasing the risk of older adult falls, it’s much easier to focus on the fall prevention strategies most suited for your specific situation.
 In fact, personalizing your approach to fall prevention is better than a generalized approach to preventing senior adult falls.

 For example, you don’t want your elderly parent or grandparent to learn tai chi to prevent falling if her reason for falling is the strength of her blood pressure medications.
 A personalized approach will work more effectively under such circumstances.